 Although most users do not use this amount, they do include a significant number.

 You can also change or update the hashtags on your pic but you can’t have more than 30 hashtags at the same time.

-You can just hide them if you don’t want your followers or your competitors to see the Instagram hashtags you’re using, or you just prefer caption-free of hashtags.
+You can hide them if you don’t want your followers or your competitors to see the Instagram hashtags you’re using, or if you just prefer a hashtag-free caption.